hellokugelblitz/DijkstrasSearchVisualized/README.md

-# NetworkSearchVisualized
+# DijkstrasSearchVisualized
-I want to use my knowledge of js html and css to concisely represent network search methods like BFS and DFS
+Wanted to play around with Dijkstra's pathfinding algorithm.
+I used my JS, HTML, and CSS skills to demo it 🚀

+Here is a screenshot of the UI: